ProvableHQ/welcome/documentation/leo/04_operators.md

 #### Description

-Computes the truncated remainder of `first` divided by `second`, storing the outcome in `destination`.
+Computes the truncated remainder of `first` divided by `second`, storing the result in `destination`.
 Halts on division by zero.

-A constraint is added to check for underflow.
+Note that execution will halt if the operation underflows.
 This underflow happens when the associated division operation, [div](#div), underflows.

 For cases where wrapping semantics are needed for integer types, see the [rem_wrapped](#rem_wrapped) instruction.